joavzmo/investmat2019/CourseOutline.md

 ## 1 - Introduction: mathematical engineering in the industry
-  * Personal background
+  * Personal background.
   * What is mathematical engineering?
   * What do I do at [DRiV](https://www.driv.com/)?
-  * Transitioning from the Academia to the Industry
+  * Transitioning from the Academia to the Industry.
-     * Yearly objectives, performance reviews, development plans
+     * Yearly objectives, performance reviews, development plans.
-     * Working with others (other colleagues, other departments, other companies)
+     * Working with others (other colleagues, other departments, other companies).

 ## 2 - Workshop: modeling and control of a vehicle suspension